Adriano-7/Packman/docs/README.md

 >>**Consequences**
 > This pattern allows us to change the monster behaviour (state) during runtime, and we've avoided scattered conditional logic.
-> Another benefit is making these state transitions explicit.
+> Another benefit is making these state transitions explicit in the code.

 FACTORY METHOD EXPLANATION (use somewhere else?)
 > The abstract Class Monster knows it has to return a way to move (an abstract MovementStrategy).